Youth-Red-Cross-SJCE/YRC_SJCE/README.md

 ## 3. Goals
   ### Primary Goal
   > To serve as the digital medium of volunteerism by providing vital services (blood donation) immediately upon request and to display the activities along with information.
+  ### Secondary Goals
+  - To act as a digital document that is accessible everytime.
+  - To display the work history of volunteers for professional references.
+  - To spread awareness through event announcements.
+  - To gather the social issues faced by public through forums and polls.
+  - To enable interaction among volunteers through membership feature.
+---
+## 4. Phases
+  ### Development Phases
+  We follow [spiral model][link-to-spiral-model] of development.
+The four phases of development are as follows:

+   - Planning
+   - Risk Analysis
+   - Engineering
+   - Evaluation

+  The iteration period is over a week.
+Under some instances, it can extend upto 2 weeks.

+  ### Project Phases
+  - [x] Phase 1 : Deployment of static web site.
+  - [ ] Phase 2 : Addition of client-side JS.
+  - [ ] Phase 3 : Database integration.
+  - [ ] Phase 4 : Membership feature.
+  - [ ] Phase 5 : Standardization.
+  - [ ] Phase 6 : Migration to custom domain.
+  - [ ] Phase 7 : Other new features.
+  - [x] Recurring Phase : Maintenance.

+  Refer to the [current milestone][link-to-current-milestone] for the development progress.

+---
+## 5. Content
+  ### Main Contents:
+   - Home
+   - About
+   - Contact

+  ### Sitemap (Main Directory):
+  ![Sitemap-for-yrcsjce][link-to-main-sitemap]

+  ### Sitemap (Project Directory):
+  ![Sitemap-for-project][link-to-project-sitemap]
+---